codingwithsurya/diffusion.cu/README.md

 # diffusion.cu

 This project is a from-scratch implementation of diffusion model training in C++/CUDA.
-Inspired by Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c).
+Inspired by Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) and Chen Lu's [unet.cu](https://github.com/clu0/unet.cu).
 The implementation is based on the U-Net architecture in the paper [Diffusion Models Beat GANs on Image Synthesis](https://arxiv.org/abs/2105.05233).

 ## Training